Weakening finances at Chinese developers put pressure on Beijing to act - NewsBreak

 “Any consequent, potential impact on property prices in China will be detrimental.”

-Seven of the top 10 China-listed developers by revenue, including China Vanke Co (000002.SZ) and Greenland Holdings Corp (600606.SS), posted sharp falls in net profit during the July-September period, according to their quarterly reports.
+Seven of the top 10 China-listed developers by revenue, including China Vanke Co and Greenland Holdings Corp, posted sharp falls in net profit during the July-September period, according to their quarterly reports.

-The list doesn't include Hong Kong-listed Chinese developers including Evergrande, Country Garden Holdings (2007.HK), or Guangzhou R&F Properties (2777.HK), which don't need to disclose third-quarter results under local rules.
+The list doesn’t include Hong Kong-listed Chinese developers including Evergrande, Country Garden Holdings, or Guangzhou R&F Properties, which don’t need to disclose third-quarter results under local rules.

 The slowdown in the property market following tough measures this year to cool a frothy market, including lending curbs, property price caps and land sales restrictions, is hitting other parts of the economy.